• Skip to main content

 Ensure the Letter Is Received

 Lastly, ensure the recipient receives the letter.
-If you are working with a lawyer, they will send the demand letter on your behalf.
+If you work with a lawyer, they will send the demand letter on your behalf.
 If you are sending it yourself before starting a lawsuit, you should send it through the post office to get post office receipts.

 Start Writing Your Personal Property Demand Letter Today